Overview of Relevant Statistical Standards

 The integrated use of these standards is demonstrated in the worked example in TG-3.1 Section 3.7, where:

-This integrated application of standards ensures that the accounts are internally consistent, internationally comparable, and capable of supporting the cross-stack policy applications described in TG-1.1 National Ocean Budgets and TG-2.1 Biophysical Indicators.
+This integrated application of standards ensures that the accounts are internally consistent, internationally comparable, and capable of supporting the cross-stack policy applications described in TG-1.1 National Ocean Budgets and TG-2.1 Aggregate Biophysical Indicators of Environmental State.

 4. Acknowledgements